All Episodes

 And if it's if it's a two, put two, and then why did it make sense?

-Can I see the rumble chat too, Bills, please?
+All right, can I see the rumble chat too, Bills, please?

-Oh, the Roman chat's right here.
+Oh, the Rumble chat's right here.

-He's right here.
+Oh, okay, he's right here.

 All right, rewind it, nigga.

-Someone says 69.
+Someone says 69, someone says 69.

-Looks like they all got it.
+All right, looks like they all got it.

 They all got it.

-E40 is crazy.
+E40, bro, the rapper E40 is crazy.

-I want to I want to make sure, like I said, man, the goal is to help y'all like learn this stuff, man.
+I want to make sure, like I said, man, the goal is to help y'all like learn this stuff, man.

 Um, all right, cool.

-So now you guys know the difference.
+So, now you guys know the difference.

-So an indictment and information, the same exact thing, basically, it's just that one is filed by a grand jury, the other one is filed by a prosecutor, and um they both pretty much start the formal process of charging someone in the United States.
+So, an indictment and information, the same exact thing, basically, it's just that one is filed by a grand jury, the other one is filed by a prosecutor, and um, they both pretty much start the formal process of charging someone in the United States.

-So here's some more of the questions.
+So, here's some more of the questions.

 We talked about that.